Islamic State of Iraq: Leadership

-When ISI was formed in October 2006, Abu Omar al-Baghdadi was presented as its leader or emir.
-The US government initially believed Omar al-Baghdadi to be a fictitious persona, invented to put an Iraqi face on the leadership of ISI which the US saw as a front organization of the foreign-driven Al Qaeda in Iraq (AQI).
+When ISI was formed in October 2006, Abu Omar al-Baghdadi was declared as the organization's Emir.
+The US government initially viewed Abu Omar al-Baghdadi as a fictitious persona, invented to put an Iraqi face on the leadership of ISI which the US saw as a front organization of the global Al-Qaeda network.
 However, US military officials later came to believe that the Baghdadi 'role' had been taken by an actual ISI leader.